 For some patients, labia skin laxity or dimensions are a concern.
-With a series of specific laser treatments, Labia skin may also be slightly firmed or “tightened” in the minor labia area when the treatment specifically includes this technique (be sure you ask our Melbourne female GP for details to discuss what areas ‘down under’ you want treating with the innovative Mona Lisa Touch Vaginal Laser treatment options).
+With a series of specific laser treatments, Labia skin may also be slightly firmed or “tightened” in the minor labia area when the treatment specifically includes this technique.
+Be sure you ask our Melbourne female GP for details to discuss what areas ‘down under’ you want to treat with the innovative Mona Lisa Touch Vaginal Laser treatment options).

 Vaginal Symptoms are very common – but laser treatments may be able to help.